Apply to Graduate

 - Click here for the honors levels and GPA requirements for each level.

 Step 9.
 Graduation Information

-- There is no longer a commencement ceremony in the summer semester.
+- There is no commencement ceremony in the summer semester.

 - Summer degree candidates are invited to participate in the fall semester commencement ceremony.
 All summer graduates wishing to participate in the fall ceremony must submit an RSVP during fall semester to receive guest tickets and participate in the ceremony.

 - Undergraduates who have two or fewer classes remaining to complete degree requirements after the spring term may ask to participate in the spring ceremony.
-These students are required to apply during a special window in March and must meet all of the requirements outlined by the registrar's office.
+These students are required to apply during a special window in March.
 This option is subject to change, depending on space available at graduation.
-The registrar has final say on whether this option will be available each year.

-- Important information about how to graduate in summer and walk through spring graduation is available each year on Georgia Tech's commencement website.
+- Information about how to walk through spring graduation is available each year on Georgia Tech's commencement website.